 What Are The Causes of Pediatric Bell’s Palsy?

-It is important to understand there are differences between congenital facial paralysis and Bell’s palsy in kids.
+It is important to understand that there are differences between congenital facial paralysis and Bell’s palsy in kids.
 Congenital facial paralysis is a type of facial palsy that affects children at birth.
 It is a rare condition that makes it difficult for a newborn to fully open or close the eyes.
 If congenital facial paralysis goes unaddressed, it may impact the development of a child’s ability to make emotional expressions and speak.

 - Discomfort around the jaw and/or behind the ear